supercollider/supercollider.github.io/index.md

   - Single inheritance object-oriented and functional language
   - Similar to Smalltalk or Ruby with syntax similar to C or Javascript
   - Dynamically typed
-  - Constant time message lookup and real time garbage collection
+  - Constant time message lookup and real-time garbage collection
-  - Functions as first class objects
+  - Functions as first-class objects
   - Closures are lexical, and scope is both lexical and dynamic
   - Coroutines
-  - List comprehensions
+  - List Comprehensions
   - Partial application (explicit currying)
   - Tail call optimization
   - Class extensions